Asmachta (Talmudical hermeneutics): Meaning

 According to Maimonides, this is only a mnemonic the sages gave, as an aid to memory.

 The Kuzari makes a similar statement.
+"There is a wide difference between these injunctions and the verse.
+The people, however, accepted these seven laws as tradition, connecting them with the verse as aid to memory."

-Yom Tov Asevilli (the Ritva) objects to Maimonides' explanation, and claims that God himself devised the various asmachta sources and embedded them in the Torah as allusions to be used by the sages.
+Yom Tov of Seville objects to Maimonides' explanation, and claims that God himself devised the various asmachta sources and embedded them in the Torah as allusions to be used by the sages.